ms-iot/lightning/README.md

 1. Click the "+" button to add a new source
-1. Set the name to something descriptive, such as: "Local Source"
+1. Set the name to something descriptive
 1. Click the "..." button and navigate to your local sources directory (.\source folder)
 1. Click the "Update" button to save the Package Sources changes